EspressoAdvice.comUpdated March 2026

 The Bambino Plus solves problems the Gaggia doesn't even try to address.
 Three-second heat-up means making coffee at 6:30am before work is actually pleasant.
 Automatic milk texturing means you get decent microfoam while doing something else.
 The compact 19cm width fits kitchens where a Gaggia simply won't work.

-Sage's thermocoil technology heats water on demand rather than maintaining a heated reservoir.
-This eliminates waiting for the machine to warm up, but it also means temperature consistency depends on the electronics rather than thermal mass.
-In practice, the Bambino extracts well within its design parameters.
+Sage's thermocoil heats water on demand instead of maintaining a reservoir.
+No waiting for the machine to warm up.
+The trade-off is temperature consistency depends on electronics rather than thermal mass, but honestly, you won't notice unless you're pulling back-to-back shots for guests.

 The 54mm portafilter is smaller than the Gaggia's 58mm, which means less coffee in each dose and slightly different basket geometry.
 The portafilter is pressurized by default, using a dual-wall basket that builds pressure artificially regardless of grind quality.
 This is actually clever for beginners, it means you can get drinkable shots with pre-ground coffee or an inconsistent grinder.